chrisnoonan98675/site/xl-release/how-to/upgrade-to-7.5.0.markdown

 Install the database driver (JAR) file from Step 3 in the `plugins` folder of the **target** installation.

 Edit `XL_RELEASE_SERVER_HOME/conf/xl-release.conf` and configure the database details to point to your database instance.
-This configuration must match the configuration in the SQL Migrator Tool **exactly**.
+This configuration must match the configuration in the SQL Migrator Tool, with the expection of the conf/xl-release-sql-migrator.conf `archive` method which corresponds with the XL_RELEASE_SERVER_HOME/conf/xl-release.conf  `reporting` method.

 For example, a PostgreSQL configuration would be: